Friday, April 16, 2010

 Sanhedrin 63 – Joining God with Other Powers

-When the Jews worshiped the Golden Calf, they said, “...These are your gods, O Israel, who brought you up from the Land of Egypt.”
-The word “brought” is in plural, as indicated by an extra letter vav.
-This means that the Jews continued to recognize the divinity of God, but paired Him with another entity.
-Had they said “brought” in singular, those who do evil to Israel (euphemism for the Jews themselves) would have been subject to extermination – this is the opinion of Rabbi Meir.
+When the Jews worshiped the Golden Calf, they said, "These are your gods, O Israel, who brought you up from the Land of Egypt."
+The word "brought" is in the plural, as indicated by an extra letter vav.
+This means that the Jews continued to recognize the divinity of God but paired Him with another entity.
+Had they said "brought" in singular, those who do evil to Israel (euphemism for the Jews themselves) would have been subject to extermination – this is the opinion of Rabbi Meir.

-Art: Jacopo Tintoretto - Adoration of the Golden Calf
+Art: Adoration of the Golden Calf by

 No comments: